Alvia Wardlaw

 Alvia J. Wardlaw (born November 5, 1947) is an American art scholar, and one of the country's top experts on African-American art.
-She is Curator and Director of the University Museum at Texas Southern University, an institution central to the development of art by African Americans in Houston.
+She is curator and director of the University Museum at Texas Southern University, an institution central to the development of art by African Americans in Houston.
 She also is a professor of Art History at Texas Southern University.
 Wardlaw is a member of the Scholarly Advisory Council of the National Museum of African American History and Culture, and co-founded the National Alliance of African and African American Art Support groups in 1998.
 Wardlaw was University of Texas at Austin's first African-American PhD in Art History.

 Career

-From 1995 to 2009, Wardlaw was Curator of Modern and Contemporary Art at the Museum of Fine Arts, Houston, where she organized more than 75 exhibitions on African and African-American art.
+From 1995 to 2009, Wardlaw was curator of Modern and Contemporary Art at the Museum of Fine Arts, Houston, where she organized more than 75 exhibitions on African and African-American art.
 She was adjunct curator of African-American Art at the Dallas Museum of Art in 1994.
-Her exhibition The Quilts of Gee’s Bend, a collection of quilts by outstanding quilters from Alabama, broke attendance records at major museums across the 11 cities to which it traveled and was one of the most talked-about museum shows of 2002 in America and beyond.
+Her exhibition The Quilts of Gee's Bend, a collection of quilts by outstanding quilters from Alabama, broke attendance records at major museums across the 11 cities to which it traveled and was one of the most talked-about museum shows of 2002 in America and beyond.
 She has presented exhibitions that added to the American art canon the work of major, previously undercelebrated African-American artists, in particular John Biggers, Thornton Dial and Kermit Oliver.
 Her own photographs were also shown across Texas.

+Personal life

-She grew up and lives in Third Ward, Houston, Texas.
+Born in Atlanta, Georgia, she grew up and lives in Third Ward, Houston, Texas.

 Education

 Wardlaw received a B.A. degree in Art History from Wellesley College in 1969.
-In 1986 she earned an M.A. degree in Art History from the New York University Institute of Fine Arts.
-In 1996 she received a Ph.D. degree in Art History from the University of Texas at Austin.
+In 1986, she earned an M.A. degree in Art History from the New York University Institute of Fine Arts.
+In 1996, she received a Ph.D. degree in Art History from the University of Texas at Austin.